HerdingLargeGermany

 Frequently Asked Questions

-Is the German Shepherd a good apartment dog?
+Is the German Shepherd a good family dog?

 Does the German Shepherd shed a lot?